oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   - A `cluster-1` targeted `ear` application that's located in the WDT archive ZIP file at `wlsdeploy/applications/myapp-v1`

 - Leverage macros to inject external values:
-  - The property file `CLUSTER_SIZE` property is referenced in the model YAML `DynamicClusterSize` and `MaxDynamicClusterSize` fields using a PROP macro.
+  - The property file `CLUSTER_SIZE` property is referenced in the model YAML file `DynamicClusterSize` and `MaxDynamicClusterSize` fields using a PROP macro.
   - The model file domain name is injected using a custom environment variable named `CUSTOM_DOMAIN_NAME` using an ENV macro.
-    - We set this environment variable later in this sample using an `env` field in its domain resource.
+    - You set this environment variable later in this sample using an `env` field in its domain resource.
     - _This conveniently provides a simple way to deploy multiple differently named domains using the same model image._
   - The model file administrator user name and password are set using a `weblogic-credentials` secret macro reference to the WebLogic credential secret.
     - This secret is in turn referenced using the `webLogicCredentialsSecret` field in the domain resource.
     - The `weblogic-credentials` is a reserved name that always dereferences to the owning domain resource actual WebLogic credentials secret name.

-A Model in Image image can contain multiple properties files, archive ZIP files, and YAML files, but in this sample we use just one of each.
-For a full discussion of Model in Images model file naming conventions, file loading order, and macro syntax, see [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}) in the Model in Image user documentation.
+A Model in Image image can contain multiple properties files, archive ZIP files, and YAML files, but in this sample you use just one of each.
+For a complete discussion of Model in Images model file naming conventions, file loading order, and macro syntax, see [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}) in the Model in Image user documentation.

 #### Creating the image with WIT

 > **Note**: If you are using JRF in this sample, substitute `JRF` for each occurrence of `WLS` in the `imagetool` command line below, plus substitute `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4` for the `--fromImage` value.

-At this point, we have staged all of the files needed for image `model-in-image:WLS-v1`, they include:
+At this point, you have staged all of the files needed for image `model-in-image:WLS-v1`; they include:

   - `/tmp/mii-sample/model-images/weblogic-deploy.zip`
   - `/tmp/mii-sample/model-images/model-in-image__WLS-v1/model.10.yaml`
   - `/tmp/mii-sample/model-images/model-in-image__WLS-v1/model.10.properties`
   - `/tmp/mii-sample/model-images/model-in-image__WLS-v1/archive.zip`

-If you don't see the `weblogic-deploy.zip` file, then it means that you missed a step in the prerequisites.
+If you don't see the `weblogic-deploy.zip` file, then you missed a step in the prerequisites.

-Now let's use the Image Tool to create an image named `model-in-image:WLS-v1` that's layered on a base WebLogic image.
-We've already set up this tool during the prerequisite steps at the beginning of this sample.
+Now, you use the Image Tool to create an image named `model-in-image:WLS-v1` that's layered on a base WebLogic image.
+You've already set up this tool during the prerequisite steps.

 Run the following commands to create the model image and verify that it worked: